 Various special events and performances are hosted throughout the year.
 On a more regular basis, classes and craft workshops such as soap making, pottery classes, and glass-blowing classes are available.

 Sample Fresh Seafood Delicacies in Sokcho

-Close to the majestic Seoraksan national park, Sokcho is a culturally rich fishing town that is often missed from most Korea travel itineraries, despite having plenty to offer.
+Sokcho is a culturally rich fishing town situated close to the majestic Seoraksan national park.
+It is often missed from most Korea travel itineraries, despite having plenty to offer.

 Due to Sokcho’s proximity to Seoraksan National Park, a visit to the fishing town can act as a jumping-off point for hiking Mount Seorak and its surroundings.

 If there were a national sport in South Korea, hiking would be it.
 The mention of South Korea often conjures up images of Seoul as a bustling, skyscraper-filled megalopolis.
 However, the country actually consists of 70% mountain ranges.

 Korea offers a seemingly infinite number of options for trekking and outdoor exploration.
 That said, not all hiking routes are created equal, and Bukhansan remains a local favourite.